Pandemic Response City Project

 Impact

-Through their GCF project, Bogotá has provided nutritional care to over 300 children and caregivers, conducted 99 home visits to strengthen childcare and hygiene practices, and delivered 71 nutritional treatments to children without access to public healthcare.
-The center’s food voucher program has enabled 250 clients to access a basic food basket every month.
-With these offerings, the center has helped more than 50 percent of its clients diagnosed with moderate acute malnutrition recover from their illness.
+Through the center, Bogotá provided free nutritional care to 541 children and caregivers, conducted 99 home visits to strengthen childcare and hygiene practices, delivered 269 nutritional treatments, and distributed food vouchers to 250 clients monthly.
+With these offerings, the center has helped more than 40 percent of clients diagnosed with severe and moderate acute malnutrition recover from their illness.
+This includes saving the lives of more than 20 young children suffering from severe malnutrition before receiving treatment from the center.
+These services are especially critical for migrants and refugees, who face institutional barriers to accessing non-emergency healthcare in Bogotá.

-The city of Bogotá brought together more than 12 public and private sector partners to implement this project.
-The center created new connections between Bogotá’s Secretariats of Health and Social Integration, improving intergovernmental coordination on migration.
+The impact of Bogotá’s project goes beyond tackling malnutrition.
+The center referred over 400 clients to follow-on healthcare and social services, including support with education and documentation essential for long-term inclusion.
+Further, to implement this project, the city of Bogotá convened more than 12 public and private sector partners.
+The center’s cross-sectoral portfolio created new connections between Bogotá’s Secretariats of Health and Social Integration, improving intergovernmental coordination on migration.
 The city of Bogotá also collaborated with CAFAM, a local organization with decades of social policy implementation experience, furthering important localization efforts.

-The City of Bogotá has committed to keeping the center open in 2024, a one year period from the end of their GCF grant.
+The City of Bogotá has committed to keeping the center open in 2024, a one-year period from the end of its GCF grant.

 KEEP IN TOUCH